rvbug/neovim/README.md

 # Pending

-- tmux
-- Learn & organize Neorg
-- Learn vim movements
-- Update Github content (Recording, Update tables)
-- Find a way to link .config with nvim (shell script)
-- Cleanup Notion documentation (Explore to move to Neorg, gitbook?)
-[We will link it to my personal site]
+- Cleanup Notion documentation and add it to this github [We will link it to my personal site]